Self-supervised Anomaly Detection for New Physics: Evaluating the latent space with a linear classifier test

 \section{Evaluating the latent space with a linear classifier test}

-In this section, we provide the analogues to \Fig{fig:fpr_tpr_dim_scan} and \Fig{fig:SvB} with the transformer efficiency curves calculated for a binary linear classifier test run on the latent space representations (rather than a binary neural net).
-These plots (\Fig{fig:fpr_tpr_dim_scan_LCT} and \Fig{fig:SvB_LCT}) are not shown in the main text of this report as a realistic anomaly detection analysis would be carried out using neural nets.
-However, the field-standard way to evaluate representations of jets is through a linear classifier.
+In this section, we provide the analogues to \Fig{fig:fpr_tpr_dim_scan} and \Fig{fig:SvB} with the transformer-encoder efficiency curves calculated for a binary linear classifier test run on the latent space representations (rather than a binary FCN).
+This aligns with the field-standard way to evaluate representations of jets, through a LCT.
+However, these plots (\Fig{fig:fpr_tpr_dim_scan_LCT} and \Fig{fig:SvB_LCT}) are not shown in the main text of this report as a realistic anomaly detection analysis would be carried out using fully connected networks.